-Although Better leisure centres are now closed in line with Government guidance, they have an app you can download for free to join in with virtual fitness classes.
 The Better UK app is available free to download on both IOS and Android devices.
 You don’t need to be a member of a Better leisure centre, simply use the code BETTERFREE to access all classes free of charge.

 It is important as always for residents to maintain good nutrition and hydration.
 For those affected by COVID-19 try to encourage an ongoing regular food and fluid intake, even if they are feeling unwell and have a poor appetite.
 Adults are usually advised to have 6-8 mugs or large glasses a day, but this may need to be higher for someone with a high temperature.
 The British Dietetic Association has a useful fluid fact sheet.